-The Organisation's land & buildings were revalued in May 2014 by independent licenced valuers.
+The Organisation's land & buildings was revalued in June 2017 by independent licenced valuers.
 Valuations were made on the basis of open market value.
 The revaluation decrement was debited to an asset revaluation reserve in the equity section of the balance sheet.
 No deferred tax was provided in relation to the revaluation reserve as The Pharmacy Guild of Australia, Western Australia Branch is exempt from income tax under section 50-15 of the Income Tax Assessment Act 1997.